-The shoreline and vegetation of this county park are mostly untouched by design.
-In fact, the only developed area of its 156 acres is the road that leads to the interior and the lookout that hangs over the edge, providing an incredible view of Green Bay.
+The shoreline and vegetation of this county park are mostly untouched on purpose.
+In fact, the only developed areas of its 156 acres are the road that leads to the interior and the lookout that hangs over the edge, providing an incredible view of Green Bay.
 There are no facilities or developed trails.

-Hike more than five miles of winding trails through the most biologically diverse ecosystem in Wisconsin.
-The preserve, recognized as a National Natural Landmark, consists of 30 narrow, crescent-shaped sandy ridges which represent a former beach line of Lake Michigan.
-Each one took an average of 30 to 50 years to form.
+Hike more than five miles of winding trails through this preserve, recognized as a National Natural Landmark.
+It consists of 30 narrow, crescent-shaped sandy ridges, and each one took an average of 30 to 50 years to form.

 This hidden park includes a gorgeous drive down a three-quarter-mile road.
-The trip is worth the drive alone, but in addition, when you get to the parking lot, you'll find some of the most beautiful blufftop views in the county.
+The drive alone is worth the trip, but in addition, when you get to the parking lot, you'll find some of the most beautiful blufftop views in the county.

 Ellison Bluff offers a wooden observation deck over the edge of a sheer 100-foot limestone cliff.
-There is also an enclosed catwalk that extends over the cliff to provide another perspective and breathtaking view.
+There’s also an enclosed catwalk that extends over the cliff to provide another perspective and breathtaking view.

 The trails in the park offer a nice hike through the trees.
 Because the cliff itself has such a steep precipice, access to the shore is impossible.
-But who needs a beach when the view from the top is such an awe-inspiring feature?
+But who needs a beach when the view from the top is so incredible?